vdelachaux/on-board/README.md

 * control it from a worker
 * reposition it if the main form is resized.

-You can concentrate on your dialogues without worrying about the mechanics.
+You can concentrate on your dialogs without worrying about the mechanics.

 ##